inkandswitch/patchwork/core/DESIGN-tool-isolation.md

 - tldraw assets fail to load because we depend on tldraw's CDN which is blocked by our CSP which prevents cross-origin fetch.
 This affects tldraw4, space, and likely others.
 Possible solutions:
   - self-host the assets bundled into the tool.
 This seems like the best approach, though some (solvable) issues popped up initially when I tried it.
 I didn't put significant time into debugging this while proving out the concepts above.
   - self-host the assets on the site outside of the tool.
-I have pragmatically done this for the moment to get it working without requiring resolving the issue above
   - allow the tldraw CDN in the iframe CSP.
 I think we should try to avoid putting exceptions into the CSP, but I do think this one is unlikely to be a security vulnerability so this could also be a pragmatic short-term solution if we intend to move to the first option.
 - tools that use the account doc: sideboard, module-settings-manager, context-sidebar, settings, account
   - these tools should be reworked a bit so that the account doc is never passed in to a tool directly, and then I think we should see if we can explicitly prevent that document from syncing to an iframe repo